Starting a starter, Mike's Old Way

 Let's be clear here.
 People have been starting sourdough starters for thousands of years.
 They were starting starters long before they understood that there were living creatures in the starter.
 It is really easy to over think this mess and to obsess over it.
 Don't go there.
 Relax.
 Remember to breathe.
 The process is simple and it works.
 If you forget a feeding, it's not the end of the world.

 Get some flour: Pick up a sack of organic, stone-ground, whole wheat or rye flour.
 Ask your grocer which flour sells the best and check the expiration dates on the sacks of flour - you want to get the freshest sack of flour you can find at your grocery or health food store.
-Do not use flour you ground yourself.
+I don't recommend using flour you ground yourself because most home mills overheat the flour which kills the organisms you want to cultivate - remember, you aren't catching your starter from the air, you're cultivating it from micro-organisms already on the flour.

 Get some water: Many people ask what sort of water may be used with sourdough.
 Many people insist that sourdough starter can be killed by chlorinated water.
 Others say that it cannot be started with chlorinated water.
 In my experience, chlorinated water has not been a problem.
 I have started, fed and used starters with chlorinated water with no problems.
 However, I have heard that the more persistent forms of chlorine used by some cities, such as chloramine, can cause problems.
 In general, if your tap water smells and tastes good it will probably work well with sourdough.